A smoke-colored Chantilly-Tiffany cat outdoors on a windy day

 • Lifespan: 14-16 years

-• Coat: Long, silky, and luxurious, with a stunning chocolate brown color and silver tipping on the chest, belly, and legs.
+• Coat: Semi-long or long, silky, and luxurious, with a stunning chocolate brown color and silver tipping on the chest, belly, and legs.

-• Temperament: Intelligent, playful, affectionate, loyal, gentle, calm, often described as having a dog-like personality.
+• Temperament: Intelligent, playful, affectionate, loyal, gentle, and calm.
+They are often described as having a dog-like personality.

 • Exercise Needs: Moderate – enjoys playtime but can also be content lounging.